A humor story by Gasper Crasto...14 Feb 2020

 I will not go as far as to say that she could read my mind, but she seemed to know what I was thinking even before I went through the effort and labor of thinking.

 It was late evening when I noticed a strange phenomenon.
-I was cursing myself.
+I was swearing at myself.
 Not only was I talking to myself, but I was answering myself and many times arguing with myself.
 And I thought I was alone only to find out she was within earshot of my remarks.

 Hours passed; it was quite late.

-“The candle-lights must be good only in movies, and on the altar, I said to myself.
+“Let it be,” I said to myself, “the candle-lights must be good only in movies, and on the altar,”

-“It was a mistake ma’am, the delivery is on the other floor,” it was the Egyptian delivery man.
+“It was a mistake madam, the delivery is on the other floor,” it was the Egyptian man.
 “Your building security ‘hares’ gave me the wrong name.”

 “What was the name?” my wife demanded to know.